Waihuanlu station

-Waihuanlu (外环路 (外環路, Wàihuán Lù)), literally Outer Ring Road, is a station on Line 1 of the Shanghai Metro.
+Waihuanlu (外环路 (Wàihuán Lù)), literally Outer Ring Road, is a station on Line 1 of the Shanghai Metro.
 This station is part of the southern extension of that line that opened on 28 December 1996, and is located near the crossing of two major elevated highways.
 This makes the station often used by travelers to and from the southern outskirts of the city.